bucketss/cof-mappack/README.md

-Custom maps made by the Circle of Friends community.
+Counter-Strike 1.6 maps made by the Circle of Friends community.